Auto Attendants & Call Queues in Microsoft Teams

 You can configure AA to allow callers to search your organization’s directory, either by name or by extension number.

-Sometimes calls exceeds companies’ internal capacity.
+Sometimes calls exceed companies’ internal capacity.
 To deal with internal capacity you can use Call Queues, which is analogous to a waiting room in a physical building.

 Callers wait on hold while calls are routed to the agents in the queue.
 Call queues are commonly used for sales and service functions.